 Sure there's market research that hints at who's likely to buy your thing.
 But what will it take for users to actually integrate product use into their daily lives?
-Will your product design inhibit or support your long-term business reputation?
+Will your product design inhibit or support your long-term business goals?

 As a general principle, I believe in products that are so great that marketing is unnecessary.
 In other words, appropriate and desirable products that practically sell themselves.

-Product benefits are easy to find and recognize.
+Product benefits that are easy to find and recognize.
 The product truly contributes to the user's goals, desires.
 The product is a meaningful factor in the business model.
 It's not a lemon with a kickass sales force and extensive customer support to make it fly.